luamfb/lambda-pong/README.md

 is necessary for the game to work.

-Also, you'll notice that a native Rust implementation of Pong has also been provided, meant which is meant for comparing both the code and the programs' performance.
+Also, you'll notice that a native Rust implementation of Pong has also been provided; it's meant for comparing both the code and the programs' performance.

 ### Running